SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 [slide]
 # Retrieving data

-Now let's have a look over one of the most common (if not the most) operattion when we are talking about databases.
+Now let's have a look over one of the most common (if not the most) operations when we are talking about databases.

-Retrieving data, is the action where we demand records from our tables, through the keyword **SELECT**, which further gives us several possibilities:
+Retrieving data is the action where we demand records from our tables, through the keyword **SELECT**, which further gives us several possibilities:

-## Retrieve all available infromation from a table
+## Retrieve all available information from a table

 ``` java
 SELECT * FROM students; //Gives us back all available records, with all available columns from the table "students".